parshap/css-eliminator/README.md

 # css-eliminator

-Walk all rules of a style sheet and remove what is not being used.
+Walk rules of a style sheet and remove unused code.

 ## Example